 You can change your mind at any time and as many times as you wish.
 Just speak to your GP practice and ask them to record your wishes.
 For example, if you state that you are happy for your information to be used then you later decide that you object, tell your GP and the HSCIC will then ensure that any information they have from your GP practice and that could identify you is removed.

-Information from GP practices will begin to be extracted and sent to the HSCIC in the autumn 2013.
+Information from GP practices will begin to be extracted and sent to the HSCIC in the Spring of 2014.
 The GP data will be linked with the hospital data already held by the HSCIC.
+This data extraction has been deferred until Spring 2014

 For more information about how data is collected and shared, including confidentiality, read the Q&A below or download the FAQ for patients (PDF, 153kb) or click on the link under further information on our website.